benmvp/slides/2017/nodevember/why-react.md

 - Beyond excited to be giving the CLOSING KEYNOTE here at Nodevember
 - Truly an honor
 - Because 2 years ago I was novice speaker hoping for a chance
+- And Nodevember gave me that chance
-- Had such a great time sharing about ES6 and learn so much
+- Had such a great time sharing about ES6 and learned so much
-- And now I'm back
+- And now I'm back to talk about React

 =====